Aetna insurance will subsidize the Apple Watch

 It will also let customers pay for the remainder of the watch's cost through monthly payroll deductions.

-The company highlighted in a statement it will be the first major healthcare insurance to offer such a program.
-It's unclear as of now how Aetna will decide who will qualify.
-The company has not yet responded to a request for comment.
+The company highlighted in a statement it will be the first major healthcare insurance to offer such a program, which begins this fall during open enrollment season.

+There are no health requirements to qualify for the smartwatch, an Aetna spokesman told CNNMoney.
+Employers who use Aetna decide if they want to offer the Apple Watch program to employees.

 The new Apple Watch Series 2 costs $369 for the aluminum body model and $549 for the stainless steel option.
 The Apple Watch Series 1 starts at $269.